AEA structure and content

 Equity and fairness

 AEA is developed to rigorous professional and technical standards.
-Test questions are designed and developed by a team of ACER writers who are expert in their subject areas.
+Test questions are designed and developed by a team of ACER writers who are experts in their subject areas.
 The content, style and duration of the test are determined to ensure the testing program is relevant, valid and reliable.

 AEA test data are subjected to statistical analysis to check that each test question has performed as required.
 There is an ongoing attempt to minimise gender, ethnic or cultural bias.